SeKhArG93/Cardiovascular-Disease-Prediction/README.md

 # Cardiovascular-Disease-Prediction

+Problem statement:

+Cardiovascular diseases are the leading cause of death globally.
+It is therefore necessary to identify the causes and develop a system to predict heart attacks in an effective manner.

 1.Preliminary analysis:

   a.
 Perform preliminary data inspection and report the findings on the structure of the data, missing values, duplicates, etc.